ckbeddow/Rat-Maze-CIS35/README.md

 * Dave VandenHoek - david.vandenhoek@gmail.com

 ### Description:
 The player is an albino lab rat part of a cognitive psychology experiment.
-He finds himself inside a maxe with obstacles and challenges that he must overcome in order to find the coveted cheese at the end!
+He finds himself inside a maze with obstacles and challenges that he must overcome in order to find the coveted cheese at the end!

 ### Team Roles:
 Chuck: